 Aggression Replacement Training (ART)

-ART is in the works at Southern Plains Behavioral Health Services for adolescents only and will be offered in 2020.
+ART is currently being offered at Southern Plains Behavioral Health Services for adolescents only in Mellette County, SD (White River).
 If you have interest in signing your youth up for ART services or making a referral please call 605-842-1465 and talk to an ART therapist.

 - ART is a short term 10 week long cognitive behavioral therapy approach addressing aggressive and violent behaviors.
 This therapy addresses three main areas: